in28minutes/spring-master-class/00-framework-tool-introductions/01.Eclipse-Introduction-in-5-steps/readme.md

 - Git Repository - https://github.com/in28minutes/getting-started-in-5-steps
 - Pre-requisites - Java & Eclipse - https://www.youtube.com/playlist?list=PLBBog2r6uMCSmMVTW_QmDLyASBvovyAO3

-> If you are using mac, use Cmd instead of Ctrl.
+> If you are using mac, use Cmd instead of Ctrl
 > In Windows, use Windows -> Preferences for Preferences.

 - Step 1 : Create a Java Project